How to find and create blog posts that bring traffic

 And if you are targeting members of your local community, your approach needs to be different, so consider using local SEO to boost online visibility.

 Write clear headlines which capture your readers’ attention.
 Find great headline generators online to check how your headlines rank and what’s needed to improve them.
 Some bloggers claim this it is more important than the content itself.

 Bear this in mind when attempting to grab your visitors’ attention by making a promise, or asking a question.
-State a fact that your users will find useful and relevant, to spark their interest in finding out more.
+State a fact your users will find useful and relevant, and will spark their interest in finding out more.

 You shouldn’t be afraid to experiment with different types of headlines to find out what your visitors find most appealing.